glotzerlab/row/doc/src/developers/contributing.md

 ### Tutorial

-When applicable, update or write a new tutorial.
+When applicable, update or write a new tutorial or how-to guide.

 ### Add developer to the credits